 Appropriate Americans with Disabilities Act (ADA) ramps and sidewalks would be added.

-June 22, 2020 – In accordance with the California Quality Act (CEQA), the following documents are now available for public review.
+In accordance with the California Quality Act (CEQA), the following documents were made available for public review between June 22, 2020 and July 22, 2020.

 In 2016, the City of Chico conducted the Esplanade Corridor Safety and Accessibility Study (Study) in conjunction with an extensive public outreach effort to review potential transportation and traffic safety improvements that could be made to the Esplanade between Memorial Way and 11th Avenue and along Oleander between Memorial Way and 10th Avenue to improve the safety for all modes of transportation along the corridor, including pedestrians, bicycles, vehicles, and buses.
 The purpose of the study was to engage the public in determining a package of roadway safety improvements for this key transportation corridor in the City which that serves so many purposes and modes.